 Notice Electrical PVC Conduit protruding up from the Pillars, in order to provide Electrical Outlets within each Cubical: because, in an Emergency, these Cubicles can be used for Screened-in “Bedrooms” for Beggars, who would be much Happier in this Situation, than they would be trying to Sleep in a Culvert, or under a Bridge on a Freeway: because they would at least have something Good to Eat from a Swangkee Garden, after getting a Good Night's Sleep.

 However, in order to get the Pillars exactly Level, we added on the Short Pillars that you can see at the Top, which are now covered with Black Metal Forms.
-Each Short Pillar was filled with just Enough Concrete in order to make all of them Level with each other.
-We used a Transit in order to make a Mark on each Pillar, and then we used a Special Jig in order to Measure the amount of Concrete within each Short Pillar Form.
+Each Short Pillar was filled with just Enough Concrete to make all of them Level with each other.
+We used a Transit to make a Mark on each Pillar, and then we used a Special Jig to Measure the amount of Concrete within each Short Pillar Form.
 Now it is Ready for the Concrete Roof.
+UPDATE: Looking back at the Finished Product, I wish that we had made "Tables" on Top of those Pillars, instead of the small black Blocks, so that the Tables might have helped to hold up the Roof.

-First, however, a Month before Kevin and his Crew arrived, we poured a Concrete Slab that is 30 feet wide and 32 feet long: so that Kevin and Crew could set up the Forms on Top of that Slab for pouring the Roof.
+First, however, a Month before Kevin and his Crew arrived, we poured a Concrete Slab on the Ground that is 30 feet wide and 32 feet long: so that Kevin and Crew could set up the Forms on Top of that Slab for pouring the Roof on the Ground.